 Private label applications may only be submitted if the original equipment manufacturer’s (OEM) product is already DLC qualified.
+Beginning March 31, 2023, all OEM products referenced in a private label application must be qualified to Horticultural Technical Requirements V3.0.
 Private label products must be identical to the originally qualified versions.

 - If OEM test reports are used to submit an application for a product or family that has not been previously qualified on the Qualified Products List (QPL), a Test Report Authorization Form must also be completed and submitted for both Level 1 (formerly Single Product) and Level 2 (formerly Family Grouping) applications.